Mary Oates Spratt Van Landingham: Civic and society activities

 Van Landingham was a charter member of the Mecklenburg Chapter of the Daughters of the American Revolution.
 She held multiple offices within her chapter.
-She served as the state society's state regent on three separate occasions, and served as a vice president of the national society from 1913 to 1914.
-She declined to be a candidate for DAR President General on three separate occasions.
+She served as the state society's state regent on three occasions, and served as a vice president of the national society from 1913 to 1914.
+She declined to be a candidate for DAR President General on three occasions.

 She was also an active member of the National Society of the Colonial Dames of America and served as the state society's vice president.

 On March 6, 1900, Van Landingham became the first woman to give an address to the Mecklenburg Historical Society, comparing the literary production of the state with that of Virginia and South Carolina during her speech "The Native Literature of North Carolina."
 That same year, she became the first woman to address the North Carolina Literary and Historical Association when she presented her paper The Encouragement of Art as an Aid to History and Literature.
 She was an avid historical writer, often writing pieces for local newspapers, literary societies, book clubs, and church organizations.
 In 1922 she published a selection of her writings under the title Glowing Embers.

 She was a member of the North Carolina Folklore Society, attending meetings in Raleigh.

 Van Landingham was an active member of the Episcopal Church, holding multiple offices at her parish and in the Episcopal Diocese of Western North Carolina, and raised funds for St. Peter's Hospital.